UniversityOfHelsinkiCS/gptwrapper/README.md

 Azure is used for OpenAI LLMs.

-Create an AI foundry resource (or something) and create deployment for the models you want to use (gpt4.1 for example).
+Create an AI foundry resource (or something) and create deployment for the models you want to use (gpt-5 for example).
+Always set the deployment name to the acual model name.
+So for model gpt-5, the deployment name should be gpt-5.

 Then populate .env with the following:
 ```
 AZURE_RESOURCE=<name-of-the-resource-you-created>
 AZURE_API_KEY=<asd>
-GPT_41=<name-of-the-deployment-you-created>
 ```

 ### S3